neng-wang/neng-wang.github.io/index.md

 <!-- About me -->
 {% include image.html url="images/wangneng.jpeg" caption="" width="240px" align="right" %}

-I am a 3nd year Ph.D student at [NuBot] group, National University of Defense Technology([NUDT]).
+I am a Ph.D candidate at [NuBot] group, National University of Defense Technology([NUDT]).
 I am under the supervision of Prof. Zhiqiang Zheng and receive collaborative guidance from Prof. Huimin Lu and [Assoc.
 Prof. Xieyuanli Chen].
 My current research focuses on Point Cloud Understanding and SLAM.
 Previously, I studied at Southwest Petroleum University([SWPU]) and obtained a bachelor’s degree, with the honor of Outstanding Graduate.
 I then direct entry for doctoral program at [NUDT].